History of Hotel in Timeline

 Hotel

-In 1945, Schloss Cecilienhof in Potsdam, Germany, hosted the Potsdam Conference with World War II allies Winston Churchill, Harry Truman, and Joseph Stalin.
+In 1945, Schloss Cecilienhof in Potsdam, Germany, gained fame for hosting the Potsdam Conference of the World War II allies: Winston Churchill, Harry Truman, and Joseph Stalin.

 1964: Civil Rights Act of 1964

-In 1964, Title II of the Civil Rights Act was enacted in the United States, prohibiting discrimination based on race, religion, or national origin in public accommodations, including hotels.
+In 1964, the Civil Rights Act was enacted in the United States, prohibiting discrimination based on race, religion, or national origin in public accommodations, including hotels.

-In 1990, the Ice Hotel in Jukkasjärvi, Sweden, was built, becoming the first ice hotel in the world.
-It is constructed each winter and melts every spring.
+In 1990, the Ice Hotel in Jukkasjärvi, Sweden, was first built.
+It is rebuilt each winter and melts every spring.

-In 1999, the first glass igloos were built in Finland and became the Kakslauttanen Arctic Resort.
+In 1999, the first glass igloos were built in Finland, which later became the Kakslauttanen Arctic Resort.

-2006: First World Hotel listed as world's largest
+2006: First World Hotel Listed as World's Largest Hotel

-In 2006, Guinness World Records listed the First World Hotel in Genting Highlands, Malaysia, as the world's largest hotel with a total of 6,118 rooms.
+In 2006, Guinness World Records listed the First World Hotel in Genting Highlands, Malaysia, as the world's largest hotel with 6,118 rooms.

-October 2014: Anbang Insurance Group purchases Waldorf Astoria
+October 2014: Anbang Insurance Group Buys Waldorf Astoria

 In October 2014, the Anbang Insurance Group purchased the Waldorf Astoria New York in Manhattan for US$1.95 billion, making it the world's most expensive hotel ever sold.

-In 2021, a New York-based company introduced new modular and movable hotel rooms, that allow landowners and hospitality groups to create and easily scale hotel accommodations.
+In 2021, a New York-based company introduced new modular and movable hotel rooms for creating and scaling hotel accommodations.